zoe-codez/digital-alchemy-nestjs/README.md

 ### [Automation Logic](libs/automation-logic)

-A set of tools for more cohesively bringing together `@steggy/home assistant` with home automation logic.
+A set of tools for more cohesively bringing together `@steggy/home-assistant` with home automation logic.
 Build out rooms with scenes, managed circadian lighting, and more.

 ### [Boilerplate](libs/boilerplate)